The Common Modifications Of A Ricer Car

 The exhaust produces loud noise only (Photo Source: hotcars)

-Performance Exhaust.
-The exhaust is completely useless unless you want the car to create a loud banging sound to annoy everyone else in the road.
+The exhaust is completely useless unless you want the car to create a loud banging sound to annoy everyone else on the road.

 ricer car